 Can you help in Police Ten 7 case?

-Police are urging people to tune into Police Ten 7 tonight as we appeal for public assistance to help our investigation into the disappearance of Bridget Simmonds.
+Police are urging people to tune into Police Ten 7 tomorrow night as we are appealing for public assistance to help solve an investigation into an arson, which led to the death of a man in Mt Roskill on Saturday 9 December, 2017.